writememe/blog.danielteycheney.com/content/posts/sot-series-ecosystem.md

 The SoT ecosystem is comprised of systems, data models, data and roles.
 These are listed out below:

 - **SoT System** - The system which will house the SoT data.
-- **SoT Data Models** - The abstract model that organizes elements of SoT data and standardizes how they relate to one another and to the properties of real-world entities.
+- **SoT Data Models** - The abstract model that organises elements of SoT data and standardises how they relate to one another and to the properties of real-world entities.
 - **SoT Data** - The actual data of interest, stored as defined by the data model.
 - **Consumer Role** - A consumer of the SoT, namely its data.
 - **SoT System Owner Role** - The designated owner of the SoT, responsible for the design and implementation of the SoT system.